 - Do not change your dose.
 Apply BUTRANS exactly as prescribed by your healthcare provider.

-- See the detailed Instructions for Use for information about how to apply and dispose of the BUTRANS patch.
+- See the detailed Instructions for Use for information about how to apply the BUTRANS patch.

 - Do not apply a BUTRANS patch if the pouch seal is broken, or the patch is cut, damaged, or changed in any way.